sepen/k8kreator/README.md

 [ingress-nginx]: https://github.com/kubernetes/ingress-nginx/

 In addition to targets above you can add your own custom _target_.
 To create it you can use _default_ targets as a template and remove or add addons as needed.

+## Important Notes

+With Docker on _Linux_, you can send traffic directly to the loadbalancer’s external IP if the IP space is within the docker IP space.

+On _macOS_ and _Windows_, docker does not expose the docker network to the host.
+Because of this limitation, containers (including nodes) are only reachable from the host via port-forwards, however other containers/pods can reach other things running in docker including loadbalancers.
+You may want to check out the [Ingress Guide](https://kind.sigs.k8s.io/docs/user/ingress) as a cross-platform workaround.
+You can also expose pods and services using extra port mappings.